Yatin-Malhotra/309-final-project/README.md

 ## Security Measures

 1. Mime Check in Multer to ensure only correct file types are allowed, prevents spoofing.
-2. JWT is stored in cookies to prevent the risk of XSS and CSRF.
+2. JWT is stored in httpOnly cookies to prevent the risk of XSS and CSRF.
     ````js
     res.cookie('token', token, {
         httpOnly: true,    // Prevents XSS (JS cannot read the cookie)